India: Bangalore sees deadly violence over anti-Islam Facebook post | DW | 12.08.2020

 Authorities ban gatherings

-Nearly 10,000 police reservists were deployed following the riots to patrol the city streets and restore order.
+Nearly 10,000 police reservists were deployed following the riots and patrolled the city streets to restore order.

 B.S.
 Yediyurappa, chief minister of Karnataka state, of which Bangalore is the capital, instructed police to take tough action against anyone involved in the protest and urged the public to maintain peace.